 6- CENOTE X-BATUN

-The X-batun of San Antonio de Mulix is a very popular cenote inside the cenotes in Mérida for its beauty, because a soap opera was recorded and because the photos come out great.
-It is also a cenote a few meters deep, and many locals do not know how to swim, so it facilitates access.
+The X-batun of San Antonio de Mulix within the cenotes in Mérida is a very popular cenote for its beauty, because a soap opera was recorded and because the photos come out great.
+It is also a cenote a few meters deep, and many locals do not know how to swim, so it makes access easier.

 Information on how to get there, price and photos of the Cenote X-Batún